BerkeleyHCI/PolymorphicBlocks/README.md

 ### Parts Data

 Most passive parts / discretes are selected from a 2022 JLCPCB parts table (included in this repository).
-This parts table still mostly works, though basic parts have drifted and some parts may be out of stock.
 JLC no longer makes parts tables publicly available.

+This parts table still mostly works and boards have been built using this table as recently as 2026.
+Some basic parts have drifted and some parts may be no longer stocked.

 ### Contributing
 We take pull requests and would love to see contributions and collaborations!